rybaier/Rust-crash-course/README.md

             - They describe the same transformation between two types but from different viewpoints
             - From < Puzzle > for String
             - Into < String > for Puzzle

+###### Errors
+- errors should be enums
+- group errors - group your errors as variants of as few enums as makes sense
+- only return your errors from your public library
+    - exception is passing std library errors if it makes sense
+-  include non-exhaustive
+   - #[non-exhaustive]
+- Implement Debug + Display + Error Traits in that order
+    - Error is a sub trait of Debug and Display so you must implement those traits first before implementing the Error trait
+- thiserror package/crate
+    - a derive macro that will implement both the Display and Error traits
+    - use thiserror::Error;
+    - #[error("Error message")] goes in error enum
+- Handling Errors
+    - Non-Recoverable Errors
+        - panic!()
+        - .expect()
+        - .unwrap()
+    - Handle or return
+        - if let blocks
+        - match expressions
+        - ? operator
+        - anyhow package/crate
+        - eyre package/crate
+        - snafu package/crate

+###### Unit Tests
+- about testing small units of code
+    - TDD
+- config attribute
+    - controls conditional compilation of the item it applies to.
+        - so we can choose when to compile specific modules when running tests
+        - use super lib with asterick when writing tests
+    - #[cfg(test)]
+    - mod test {
+        use super::*;
+        #[test]
+        test logic goes here
+    }
+    - assert_eq!() - takes 2 arguements that implement the Partial Eq trait fails if arguments are not equal
+    - assert_ne!()- takes 2 arguments that implement Eq trait fails if arguments are equal
+    - assert!() - forces you to do the comparison yourself to give the macro a boolean value.
+True passes, False fails the test
+    - panic! - panicing fails the test
+        - unless you use #[should_panic]
+- can optionally return a result

+###### Integration Tests
+- require tests directory
+    - tests directory needs to be in root directory not in src
+- tests a bunch of functions and structs and things all together to test the integration of multiple components

+###### Benchmarks
+- dont benchmark on public CI servers
+- generate reports on runtime and outliers affecting runtime of files
+- always start with idiomatic code, then identify something that is slow, and then try to optimize it and measure what happens
+- Criterion
+    - goes in [dev-dependencies] in Cargo.toml file
+    - import via use statment at top of benchmark file